bernep/Advanced-Computer-Systems/Project 4/README.md

 Here is an example execution command:
 ```
-./proj4.out col.txt 5 1 1
+./proj4.out col.txt 4 1 1
 ```

 Once the code is up and running, follow the instructions given by the terminal prompts.
-If you are using a large file for dictioary encoding, the encoding will take awhile (on my system, it took around 30 minutes).
+If you are using a large file for dictionary encoding, the encoding will take awhile (on my system, it took around 30 minutes using 4 threads).
 The reason it takes so long is to speed up the eventual search and scanning operations.
 This will be explained in more detail in the analysis section.

 ## Testing Environment
 #### System